-- A teacher or administrator of the Charter School grants permission to a student to possess or use a private device, subject to any reasonable limitation imposed by that teacher or administrator. - A licensed physician and surgeon determines that the possession or use of a private device is necessary for the health or well-being of the student. - Possession or use of a private device is required in a student's individualized education program ("IEP"). - In the case of an emergency, or in response to a perceived threat of danger.
+- A teacher or administrator of the Charter School grants permission to a student to possess or use a private device, subject to any reasonable limitation imposed by that teacher or administrator. - If a student transfers homes between guardians/parents during the week or is meeting a parent off campus after school, they may bring a device but it must be turned into the front office at the start of the school day and retrieved at the end of the day. - A licensed physician and surgeon determines that the possession or use of a private device is necessary for the health or well-being of the student. - Possession or use of a private device is required in a student's individualized education program ("IEP"). - In the case of an emergency, or in response to a perceived threat of danger.